Introduction

 Step 2: Visit a UPS Store or Authorized Location

 Find a nearby UPS store or authorized shipping location.
-You can use the UPS Store Locator on the UPS website to locate the nearest service point.
-When you arrive, you’ll find helpful staff ready to assist you.
+The UPS Store Locator on the UPS website can help you locate the nearest service point.
+When you arrive, helpful staff will be ready to assist you.

 Step 3: Packaging Assistance